Hans Jeschonnek: Early triumphs

 The German invasion of Poland was made possible by the August 1939 Molotov–Ribbentrop Pact, in which Nazi Germany and the Soviet Union divided Poland's territories between them, while the latter power granted generous economic aid to Hitler.
 Jeschonnek had briefed Göring on the planned invasion on 25 April 1939.
-2,152 combat aircraft were assembled in Luftflotte 1 and 4.
+A total of 2,152 combat aircraft were assembled in Luftflotte 1 and 4.

-Jeschonnek called the German Embassy in Moscow on the morning 1 September 1939 to request that the Soviet Union keep the Minsk radio station identifying itself, so that German bomber pilots could use it for navigational purposes.
+Jeschonnek called the German Embassy in Moscow on the morning of 1 September 1939 to request that the Soviet Union keep the Minsk radio station identifying itself, so that German bomber pilots could use it for navigational purposes.
 The Polish Air Force and Polish Army offered fierce resistance though by 14 September the former offered only sporadic resistance.
-The campaign proceeded successfully, until a Polish counter-attack as the Battle of Bzura.
+The campaign proceeded successfully, until a Polish counter-attack known as the Battle of Bzura.
 The OKL was shocked into considering Operation Wasserkante — the codename for the bombing of Warsaw.

 Jeschonnek telephoned Alexander Löhr, commanding Luftflotte 4 on 13 September and demanded an incendiary bomb attack on northern Warsaw.
 The Ghetto, due north of the Danzig Railway Station, may have been factored into the operation.
 A small contingent of KG 4, just two staffeln (squadrons), under the command of Martin Fiebig dropped 50:50 load of incendiaries and high explosive bombs.
 The Fliegerdivision 1 unit dropped 7,000 incendiaries and Fiebig reported to Jeschonnek that the Ghetto was burning.
-The OKL rejected requests made by Richthofen on 22 September for an "experiment as devastation and terror raid" as the bombing in the Siege of Warsaw had already destroyed 10 percent of the city, damaged 40 percent, and killed perhaps as 40,000 people including a probable total of 6,000 non-combatants.
+The OKL rejected requests made by Richthofen on 22 September for an "experiment as devastation and terror raid" as the bombing in the Siege of Warsaw had already destroyed 10 percent of the city, damaged 40 percent, and killed perhaps as many as 40,000 people including a probable total of 6,000 non-combatants.
 Jeschonnek refused the order, for the purpose of bombing Warsaw to hasten its capitulation, "no more than that."